Ultimate Charger Buying Guide [2026], How to buy the right charger for your phone?

 Charging Protocols

-Almost every GaN charger in the market has PD protocol (USB-C to USB-C) on them, which goes well for your PD-supported smartphones like iPhones, Google Pixel, Samsung, laptops, and other devices.
-Likewise, the GaN charger with USB-C and USB-A ports can also support QuickCharge support with the latter.
-I mentioned the word “Almost” because, Xiaomi also ships GaN chargers in their Redmi Note and flagship series in China with GaN tech but with a USB-A port and HyperCharge protocol.
+Almost every GaN charger on the market supports the PD protocol (USB-C to USB-C), which works well with your PD-supported smartphones like iPhones, Google Pixel, and Samsung devices, as well as laptops and other devices.
+Likewise, the GaN charger with USB-C and USB-A ports can also support QuickCharge with the latter.

-Likewise, a normal charger can be based on various protocols as aforementioned, which differ as per the smartphone company or manufacturer.
+I mentioned the word "Almost" because Xiaomi also ships GaN chargers in their Redmi Note and flagship series in China, but with a USB-A port and HyperCharge protocol.
+Likewise, a normal charger can be based on various protocols, as aforementioned, which differ by smartphone manufacturer.
 For example, a normal charger from Honor comes with SuperCharge protocol, one from Vivo has FlashCharge, one from OnePlus comes with SuperVOOC, and so on.
-Just that, they don’t have a Gallium Nitride semiconductor inside.
+Just that, they don't have a Gallium Nitride semiconductor inside.

 Safety Measures